jmervine/goperf/README.md

 func New(path string, numconns int) Connector
+    Generate a new Connector with all the necessaries.

 func (this *Connector) Connect() ResultTransport
+    A single connection.

 func (this *Connector) Parallel()
+    Run Connector parallelized based on Rate.

 func (this *Connector) Run()
+    Run Connector, selecting Parallel or Series based on Rate.

 func (this *Connector) Series()
+    Run Connector serialized.

 type ResultSet struct {